Tools in Spine are found in the main toolbar:

 By following this process, the slots for the selected attachments are moved to the new bone and the new bone is named using the slot of the first attachment selected.
 This greatly reduces the time needed to setup a skeleton.

 Normally when a bone's transform is adjusted, any attachments and child bones are also affected.
-Compensation allows a bone to be adjusted without affecting the attachments or child bones.
-For example, this can be used to move a bone to change where it rotates without moving attachments or child bones.
+Compensation allows a bone to be adjusted without appearing to affect the attachments or child bones.
+For example, a bone can be moved or rotated without moving or rotating attachments or child bones.
 This is done by transforming the attachments or child bones an opposite amount.
 In animate mode, those attachments and child bones will need to be keyed.

 Be sure to disable compensation when it is no longer needed to avoid confusion.
 The buttons flash orange when compensation is applied.